Blake Wallace

-Blake Wallace (born 18 June 1992) is a retired Australian professional rugby league footballer who played as a stand-off or scrum-half for the Leigh Centurions in the Betfred Super League.
+Blake Wallace (born 18 June 1992) is a retired Australian professional rugby league footballer who played as a stand-off or scrum-half for the Leigh Centurions in the Super League.

-He previously for the Toronto Wolfpack in League 1, Betfred Championship and the Super League.
+He previously played for the Toronto Wolfpack in League 1, Championship and the Super League.

 Background

 Wallace was born in Wollongong, New South Wales, Australia.

 He played his junior rugby league for the Dapto Canaries.

 Playing career

 Central Queensland Capras

 Wallace played for the Central Queensland Capras in the Queensland Cup.

 Illawarra Cutters

 He also played for the Illawarra Cutters in the NSW Cup.

 Toronto Wolfpack

 He made his professional debut for the Toronto Wolfpack in the Challenge Cup in 2017.

 Wallace played in both 2018 RFL Championship and 2019 RFL Championship.

 Leigh Centurions

 When the Toronto club folded in mid-2020 (primarily due to the disruption caused to fixtures and attendance by the COVID-19 pandemic), Wallace was signed up by the Leigh Centurions.
 He only played three games with Leigh Centurions before suffering a concussion that forced him to be medically retired.